 An elementary physics course emphasizing the fundamental concepts associated with the physical universe.
 Topics include Newtonian mechanics, fluids, heat thermodynamics, wavemotion, and sound.
-Designed to meet the needs of biology majors and students preparing for the medical profession and related fields.
+Designed to

 Prerequisites: Two years high school algebra and one year geometry; plane trigonometry recommended.

 Goal 1A